-In January 1996 the Anglia Paranormal Research Group approached what was then the ‘Sue Ryder Foundation Retreat House’, which occupied The Martyrs’ House.
-We had heard reports of strange phenomena at the premises and wanted to find out what substance, if any, there might be to them.
+In January 1996 the Anglia Paranormal Research Group, of which I was a member, approached what was then the ‘Sue Ryder Foundation Retreat House’, which occupied the Martyrs’ House.
+We had heard of strange phenomena at the premises and wanted to find out what substance, if any, there might be to them.
 The reply we received from the manager stated that while there was nobody living or working there with first-hand experience of anything untoward, guests had in the past reported strange events.
 One part of the house was more susceptible than any other, and one room in particular.
 As a consequence I visited on 28 March 1996 and interviewed two members of staff.
 Below are my notes from the time, with the names of interviewees removed.
 We did not take the case any further as there seemed to be no current activity, and the accounts I received had little evidential value.

 Mrs G___ is in her sixth year at the House and has not experienced anything paranormal.
 Her boss, Mrs P___ [the Manager of the Retreat House], has been working there even longer, and neither has she.
 Anything Mrs G___ told me was second hand.